How the 60-Day Waiting Period Works

 At any time after the expiration of sixty days from the death of a nonresident decedent, any person indebted to the estate of the nonresident decedent or having possession or control of personal property, or of an instrument evidencing a debt, obligation, stock or chose in action belonging to the estate of the nonresident decedent may pay the debt, deliver the personal property, or the instrument evidencing the debt, obligation, stock or chose in action, to the domiciliary foreign personal representative of the nonresident decedent upon being presented with proof of his appointment and an affidavit.

-When Local Administration May Still Be Necessary
+When Local Administration May Still Be Needed

-This statute supplements other provisions in Arizona law.
+This statute supplements other provisions in the law.
 It does not replace other methods for transferring property to a foreign representative.
-For families navigating an out-of-state estate with Arizona connections, understanding this 60-day pathway can avoid the time and expense of opening a second probate case.
+The probate process for an out-of-state estate can vary depending on what types of assets are involved and where the property is located.